citusdata/citus_docs/installation/single_machine_docker.rst

     Error starting userland proxy:
     Bind for 0.0.0.0:5432: unexpected error address already in use

-  This is because the "master" service attempts to bind to the standard PostgreSQL port 5432.
+  This is because the "master" (coordinator) service attempts to bind to the standard PostgreSQL port 5432.
 Simply adjust :code:`docker-compose.yml`.
 Under the :code:`master` section change the host port from 5432 to 5433 or another non-conflicting number.

   .. code-block:: diff